Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 2011 ~ Rachael Ward, director of research for Amnesty International USA and author of: “Deadly Delivery: The Maternal Health Care Crisis in the USA.

-When Rachel Ward of Amnesty-USA was interviewed about maternal mortality rates (MMR), she applauded the decline in maternal mortality rates worldwide, but noted that the the United States was one the exceptions.
+When Rachel Ward of Amnesty-USA was interviewed about maternal mortality rates (MMR), she applauded the decline in maternal mortality rates worldwide, but noted that the United States was one the exceptions.

 eight countries are bucking that trend, with the U.S. as the only developed nation among them.